• Home

 Add Cinnamon to the Crumble

-Stir 1/2 teaspoon of cinnamon into the crumble mixture before sprinkling it on.
-It adds a warm spice note that pairs really well with the nutmeg in the cheesecake layer.
+Before sprinkling on the crumble mixture, stir in 1/2 teaspoon cinnamon.
+Adding cinnamon offers a warm spice note that complements the nutmeg in the cheesecake layer.

 Spiced Cake Mix Instead of Vanilla

-Swap the vanilla cake mix for a spice cake mix if you want more depth in the base layer.
-It makes the cookie layer taste more like a gingerbread-adjacent bar, which works beautifully with eggnog.
+For more depth in the base layer, you can swap out the vanilla cake mix for a spice cake mix.
+It makes the cookie layer taste more like a bar that is gingerbread-adjacent, which pairs beautifully with eggnog.
+It’s more flavorful and definitely more on the holidays spectrum.

 Dairy-Free